10 Book Blogs to Follow

 The Modern Mrs Darcy

 Anne is an author and book lover whose site is inspired by Jane Austen.
 She hosts the podcast What Should I Read Next? focused on literary matchmaking.
-Her Modern Mrs Darcy Book Club brings together a vibrant community of thoughtful readers.
+Her Modern Mrs Darcy Book Club brings together a community of readers.

 That Artsy Reader Girl

 Jana shares creative and engaging content, like her “Top Ten Tuesday” feature where readers join weekly themed lists such as “Top Ten Favorite Animal Characters in Books”.
-Her thoughtful reviews come with quick-glance ratings and summaries, followed by detailed personal reflections.
+Her reviews come with quick-glance ratings and summaries, followed by detailed reflections.

 A Little Blog of Books